Melody0012/Dawn_Bot/README.md

 - Checks result every 5 seconds (36 checks per attempt)
 - Total maximum time per attempt: 180 seconds
 - Total maximum time for all attempts: 9 minutes
+- **highly recommend to use 2Captcha's 100% verification function**, it can resolve the image much faster